NASA CTSGC Sponsored Internship Opportunities

 Overview

 NASA CTSGC, is in collaboration with Connecticut-based industries and organizations, is identifying full-time summer internship opportunities for student applicants; these are being posted on the website as they arrive.
 This will be a rolling deadline for applications, which are now being accepted.
 Eligible students should indicate specific projects or companies of interest.
-Students are required to work full-time for a minimum of 10 weeks at their internship site; virtual internships will be considered.
-Applicants must be a full-time student at an affiliated academic institution during the spring of 2023 and have a minimum GPA of 3.0 (or a strong academic record) and be a US citizen.
+Students are required to work full-time for a minimum of 10 weeks at their internship site; virtual internships are not considered.
+Applicants must be a full-time student at an affiliated academic institution during the spring of 2026 and have a minimum GPA of 3.0 (or a strong academic record) and be a US citizen.
 Interns receive a minimum compensation of $7,000.

 Technical, Industrial, and Educational Internships